 Once a tooth is lost or extracted, the supportive underlying bone will begin to deteriorate.
 This can make it difficult to qualify for dental implants.
-If you have been told that you have insufficient tissue to receive dental implants, Dr. Chetan Patil can perform a bone graft or sinus lift to restore your eligibility.
+If you have been told that you have insufficient tissue to receive dental implants, Dr. Strauss can perform a bone graft or sinus lift to restore your eligibility.

 Bone grafting can help prepare your jaws for implants.
 Sometimes, besides a bone graft, a sinus lift needs to be involved in the dental implant procedure.

 Bone grafting creates a stable foundation for dental implants—the best way to replace missing teeth.

 Placing a bone graft after a tooth extraction can prevent tissue loss in your jaw, effectively maintaining your oral health.

 Several studies have shown that implants placed in grafted tissue have a similar success rate to those placed in natural tissue.

 Before recommending a bone graft, Dr. Strauss will thoroughly assess your oral health and use a 3-D scanner to evaluate the condition of your teeth and jaw.
 Dr. Strauss’s extensive surgical experience allows him to determine which procedures are necessary and to determine what is required to produce the optimal outcome.
 A bone graft builds up both bone mass and density.
 Bone grafts may be either harvested from your own body or use donor tissue or synthetic materials.
 Anesthesia will be administered to ensure your comfort throughout the procedure.
 Once the graft and substances to promote bone growth are placed in your jaw and secured, Dr. Strauss will close the surgical site with a membrane and sutures.
 After your procedure, Dr. Strauss may prescribe medication for pain relief and antibiotics to aid in your recovery.